LiskArchive/lisk-legacy-docs/setup/source.md

 If you are not running Lisk locally, you will need to follow the [Configuration - API](../configuration.md#api-access-control) document to enable access.

 That's it!
-You are ready to move on to the [configuration](../configuration.md) documentation if you wish to enable forging or SSL.
+You are ready to move on to the [configuration](../configuration.md) documentation in case you wish to configure your node further, e.g. if you wish to enable forging.

 ## Post-installation (optional)